123Barry/KnotDiffusion/README.md

 ## 🤝 Acknowledgements

 This work builds upon the foundational [SE(3) diffusion model](https://github.com/jasonkyuyim/se3_diffusion) by Yim et al. We thank the authors for their excellent work and open-source implementation.
+Go give this repos a star if you use this codebase!

 We also acknowledge the [KnotProt 2.0](http://knotprot.cent.uw.edu.pl/) and [AlphaKnot 2.0](https://alphaknot.cent.uw.edu.pl/) databases for providing high-quality knotted protein structures.